aces/Loris/modules/dashboard/test/TestPlan.md

    Check that you are taken to that page (with the Selection Filter correctly set) when you click on the task.
    [Automate Test]
-6. Verify that the number of assigned issues in the My Tasks panel is accessible if and only if a user has the 'issue_tracker_reporter' or the 'issue_tracker_developer' permission.
+6. Verify that the number of assigned issues in the My Tasks panel is displayed if and only if a user has the 'issue_tracker_reporter' or the 'issue_tracker_developer' permission.
+Check that you are taken to the issue tracker page when you click on the task.
    [Automate Test on Travis_CI]
 7. Verify that if a user has 'User Management / Survey Participant Management' permission, the number of pending account approvals is displayed in the My Task panel.
 This should be the number of entries in the User Account